Kleines Schloss (Wolfenbüttel): History

 The ducal court later moved to Brunswick and in 1791 the Kleine Schloss was sold to Droste Raeber von Rodenberg, one of the duchy's ministers.
 It has been a private house ever since.
 In 1830 the Unger family acquired the building and completely redesigned it, demolishing almost all of the building and putting a new facade on the only part of the earlier building they retained, which was the half-timbered west wing built in 1730, with its two stories and mezzanine.
 This gave the Schloss its present appearance.
-It was bought in 1869 by the banker Gustav Seeliger, head of the Bankhaus C. L. Seeliger, who added a park in the English style - a gingko and a Juglans nigra planted for that garden still survive there.
+It was bought in 1869 by the banker Gustav Seeliger, head of the Bankhaus C. L. Seeliger, who added a park in the English style; a ginkgo and a Juglans nigra planted for that garden still survive there.